idvorkin/idvorkin.github.io/_td/irl.md

 ### Propane Fire Pit

-Who doesn't like fire, just plug in the propane, turn the dial, and you've got a fire ready to go for enjoyment or some smores
+Who doesn't like fire, just plug in the propane, turn the dial, and you've got a fire ready to go for enjoyment or some smore's

 {%include amazon.html asin="B07ZVS4YPN" %}